AudreyLL88/MS3__Sante/README.md

     - The user's picture,
     - The user's location,
     - The user's level.
+* Only the user image input is optional.
+If the field is left blank or has an invalid/broken image url, a default image will be displayed.
 * The passwords  are hashed and protected using the import "generate_password_hash, check_password_hash" from werkzeug security.
 * All that data is stored in the collection "users" on MongoDB Atlas database.